robertmuth/Cwerg/FE/Docs/design_choices.md

 back and forth to a concrete syntax on the fly - say in the IDE.

-However, currently we used the newer concrete syntax as the on-disc format. though all tools can read both representations.
+However, currently we used the newer concrete syntax as the on-disc format. though all tools can/should read both representations.

 Comments are explicit in the AST and cannot occur in arbitrary places.
 Similarly, parenthesis used to group expression will be modelled in the AST.

 * [List of S-Expression Nodes](ast.md)

 ## Features Relative to C